carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

    llvm-project/llvm/lib/Target directory.

  * -DLLVM_OPTIMIZED_TABLEGEN
-   Set this to ON to generate a fully optimized tablegen during build.
+   Set this to ON to generate a fully optimized tablegen during your build.
 This will significantly improve your build time.
+This is only useful if you are using the Debug build type.

  * -DLLVM_ENABLE_PROJECTS
-   Set this equal to the projects you wish to compile (e.g. clang, lld, etc.) If compiling more than one project, deliniate the list with a semicolon.
+   Set this equal to the projects you wish to compile (e.g. clang, lld, etc.) If compiling more than one project, separate the items with a semicolon.
 Should you run into issues with the semicolon, try surrounding it with single quotes.

  * -DCLANG_ENABLE_STATIC_ANALYZER
    Set this option to OFF if you do not require the clang static analyzer.
-This should improve your build time significantly.
+This should improve your build time slightly.

  * -DLLVM_USE_SPLIT_DWARF
    Consider setting this to ON if you require a debug build, as this will ease memory pressure on the linker.
 This will make linking much faster, as the binaries will not contain any of the debug information; however, this will generate the debug information in the form of a DWARF object file (with the extension .dwo).
+This only applies to host platforms using ELF, such as Linux.

 .. _links: